by Richard L. Thornton

 The monetary poverty of most Mayas was obvious, but I was surprised to see how abundant their food sources were.
 In reality, they ate better than most North Americas.
 They had all the animal/fish protein that they wanted, but also a wide range of fresh vegetables, root plants, fruits and grains.
 In other words, they had very healthy, diverse diets.

 None of the Mayas had tractors.
 Few even had mules or plow horses . . . yet they maintained large cultivated fields with hand tools, plus either maintained terrace complexes in the mountains or raised beds of artificially black soil in the flatlands.

 Not only that . . . their hand made clothing was beautiful and incredibly well made.
 They kept their clothing and bodies fastidiously clean, even though most Maya houses back then did not have running water nor could they afford factory-made soap . . . assuming that they lived close enough to a store that even sold soap.
 They made their detergent by boiling the roots of a certain tree.
-It organic soap even had a nice, spicy smell to it!
+The organic soap from the “soap tree” even had a nice, spicy smell to it!

 FLN* comandantes in the small Maya village of Cancun and also at a training camp in eastern Chiapas told me that the Mayas are well aware of how the Communists screwed up the agricultural base of Cuba and in general are hostile to Spaniards anyway.
 They considered many aspects of Marxism to be conflictive with the Maya way of life.

 The Mayas consider Cubans to be Spanish, not indigenous peoples.
 Several Mayas living in Yucatan and Campeche told me that they dreamed of the day, when their children did not have to speak Spanish, so, their kids were learning English.
 In 2020, an Itza Maya Zapatista from Guatemala, living in Cleveland, GA told me the same thing.